nickp60/riboSeed/README.md

 * `--score_min`: With either SMALT or BWA, this can be used to set the minimum mapping score.
 If using BWA, the default is not to supply a minimum and to rely on the BWA default.
 If submitting a `--score_min` to BWA, double check that it is appropriate.
 It appears to be extremely sensitive to read length, and having a too-low threshold for minimum mapping can seriously ruin ones day.
 Check out IGB or similar to view your mappings if greater than, say, 5% or the reads are mapping in subsequent iterations.
 If using SMALT, the default minimum is chosen using this formula:
 1.0 - (1.0 / (2.0 + *i*)), where *i* is the 0-based iteration.
 This makes it progressivly more stringent with each iteration, starting with a minimum score of half the read length.
 Again, visualize your mappings if anything looks amiss.

-* `--flanking_length`: default is 1000.
+* `--flanking_length`: Default is 1000.
 That seems to be a good compramise between gaining unique sequence and not relying too much on the reference.

-* `--kmers` and `--pre_kmers`: adjust these as you otherwise would for a *de novo* assembly.
+* `--kmers` and `--pre_kmers`: Adjust these as you otherwise would for a *de novo* assembly.

-* `--min_assembly_len`:  for many bacteria, this is about 7000bp, as the rDNA regions for a typical operon of 16S 23S and 5S coding sequences combined usually are about that long.
+* `--min_assembly_len`:  For many bacteria, this is about 7000bp, as the rDNA regions for a typical operon of 16S 23S and 5S coding sequences combined usually are about that long.
 If you are using non-standard rDNA regions, this should be adjusted to prevent spurious assemblies.

 * `--ref_as_contig`:  This can be used to guide how SPAdes treats the long read sequences during the assembly.

 * `--iterations`:  Each iteration typically increases the length of the long read by approximatly 5%.

-* `--smalt_scoring`: You can adjust the SMALT scoring matrix to fine-tune the mapping stringency
+* `--smalt_scoring`: You can adjust the SMALT scoring matrix to fine-tune the mapping stringency.